This tutorial shows you how to work with samples and experiments, showing you how to:

 below the form

 5 samples are registered.
-Their names are generated using the default pattern:
+Their names are generated using the pattern:

 Which creates sample ids like:

-The actual sample ids that are generated may be different for you, depending on the current year and the current state of your sample registry.
+The actual sample ids that are generated may be different for you, depending on the current state of your sample registry.
+If a date is provided during registration, then a two digit year code will be incorporated in the sample name.
+Administrators have complete control over the sample naming pattern to suit the needs of your organization.

 Register an Associated Experiment